 The beautiful bride (Connie) wore a Oscar de La renta dress

-After dinner, dancing got going in a different part of the club so that all 300 guests could fit on the floor.
-There were two bands that took turns playing throughout the night—one group called Impulse from West Coast Music (they kept everyone on the dance floor all night), and then there was the Greek band, Synthesi.
-“My favorite part of the night was watching my new husband as he danced the Greek dance called the zeibekiko,” says Connie.
-“He impressed all of the Greeks!”
+After dinner, the dancing moved to a different part of the hall so that all 300 guests could fit on the floor.
+There was a band from West Coast Music named Impulse (who kept everyone on the dance floor all night), and then there was Synthesi, a Greek band.
+Throughout the night, two bands alternated performing.
+“My favourite part of the night was watching my new husband perform the Zeibekiko Greek dance.

-Later in the evening, Connie changed into a short cocktail dress by Reem Acra so she could move more easily on the dance floor.
-Hamburgers, french fries, and mini gyros were served.
-“We stayed up until 4:00 in the morning dancing with our closest friends,” remembers Connie.
-“And as always, my mom and dad were the last ones standing!”
+Connie changed into Reem Acra’s short cocktail dress later that evening so she could run around the dance floor more easily.
+Burgers, fries, and mini gyros were on the menu.
+“We stayed up until 4:00 a.m. dancing with our closest friends,” Connie remembers.
+“And, as always, my mother and father were the last ones standing!”